zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 ```

 #### GET_ALL_X509_ROOT_CERTS
+**Status: Implemented**

 Gets all approved root certificates.
+Revoked certificates are not returned.
+Use `GET_ALL_REVOKED_X509_CERTS_ROOT` to get a list of all revoked root certificates.

 - Parameters:
   - `skip`: optional(int)  - number records to skip (`0` by default)